yuth/jsii/gh-pages/content/index.md

 languages will be added in the future!

 !!! warning
-    Due to *JSON* marshaling costs and the absence of a distributed garbage collector feature, `jsii` modules are best suited for development and build tools, as opposed to performance-sensitive or resource-constrained applications.
+    Due to *JSON* marshaling costs, `jsii` modules may not be suited for to performance-sensitive or resource-constrained applications.

     See [Runtime Architecture] for more information.